Fireside chats may have been coined in the 1930s, but they remain an effective way for imparting expert knowledge in an informal way.

 Q4: What’s planned for the future & what can members expect to learn?

-We have three events already in the calendar.
+We have these events already in the calendar.

 In the pipeline on 8 October we have Air Cdre Linc Taylor, Head of the RAF Rapid Capability Office.
 Details on this are still being finalised but will cover not only existing platforms but also an update on Tempest.